ucb-ee290c/ucb-ee290c.github.io/semesters/fa22/labs/lab2-tsi-flow/index.md

+---
+layout: default
+title: Fa22 Bringup
+---

-# TSI Bootflow
+# Serial TileLink Bootflow

 ## Overview

-This lab will have two parts, firstly conceptual to get familiar with TileLink and TSI protocol.
+This lab will have two parts, firstly conceptual to get familiar with TileLink and SerialTL protocol.
 The other will be hands on compiling and understanding potential linking errors under the hood.

-## 1. TileLink and Tethered Serial Interface (TSI)
+## 1. TileLink and Serial TileLink

 ### 1.1 TileLink
 TileLink is a bus protocol used by Chipyard's memory subsystem.
 Please read and understand how Channel A and D works in Section 3 of the [TileLink Spec 1.8.0](https://sifive.cdn.prismic.io/sifive%2Fcab05224-2df1-4af8-adee-8d9cba3378cd_tilelink-spec-1.8.0.pdf), this information will be useful in following sections.

-### 1.2 TSI
+### 1.2 Serial TileLink

- TSI protocol is an implementation of HTIF that is used to send commands to the RISC-V DUT.
-These TSI commands are simple R/W commands that are able to access the DUT’s memory space.
-During test, the host machine sends TSI commands through an USB adapter to DUT.
-The DUT then converts the TSI command into a TileLink request.
+ Serial TileLink (SerialTL) protocol is an implementation of HTIF that is used to send commands to the RISC-V DUT.
+These SerialTL commands are simple R/W commands that are able to access the DUT’s memory space.
+During test, the host machine sends SerialTL commands through an USB adapter to DUT.
+The DUT then converts the SerialTL command into a TileLink request.
 This conversion is done by the SerialAdapter module (located in the `generators/testchipip` project).
 After the transaction is converted to TileLink, the TLSerdesser (located in `generators/testchipip`) serializes the transaction and sends it to the chip (this TLSerdesser is sometimes also referred to as a digital serial-link or SerDes).
 Once the serialized transaction is received on the chip, it is deserialized and masters a TileLink bus on the chip which handles the request.

  TLDR: it very simply serializes TileLink packets into at least 7 wires, with configurable width of data wires and utilizes a [ready-valid interface](https://inst.eecs.berkeley.edu/~cs150/Documents/Interfaces.pdf) to transfer data in both directions.